flexidatalabs/flexidata-docs/docs/source/parsers/parsing_pdf_files.rst

 When using `ParserMethod.OCR`, you can choose from three different OCR services:

 1. **OCREngine.PADDLE**: This is the default OCR engine.
-If no `OCR_ENGINE` environment variable is set, Tesseract will be used.
+If no :red:`OCR_ENGINE` environment variable is set, Tesseract will be used.

 2. **OCREngine.TESSERACT**: This is an alternative OCR engine.
-To use it, set the `OCR_ENGINE` environment variable to `tesseract`.
+To use it, set the :red:`OCR_ENGINE` environment variable to :red:`tesseract`.

 3. **OCREngine.GOOGLE_VISION**: This is another alternative OCR engine.
-To use it, set the `OCR_ENGINE` environment variable to `google_vision`.
+To use it, set the :red:`OCR_ENGINE` environment variable to :red:`google_vision`.

-The package will try to get the engine configuration from the `OCR_ENGINE` environment variable.
+The package will try to get the engine configuration from the :red:`OCR_ENGINE` environment variable.

 Getting an OCR Agent
 --------------------